Practically/Preloader/README.md

 ## Usage

-After installation you will need to create a preload executable.
+After installation you need to create a preload executable.

 ```php
 #!/usr/bin/env php